Complexity class

 This equivalence between the nondeterministic definition and the verifier definition highlights a fundamental connection between nondeterminism and solution verifiability.
 Furthermore, it also provides a useful method for proving that a language is in NP—simply identify a suitable certificate and show that it can be verified in polynomial time.

-The P versus NP problem edit
+The P versus NP problem

 While there might seem to be an obvious difference between the class of problems that are efficiently solvable and the class of problems whose solutions are merely efficiently checkable, P and NP are actually at the center of one of the most famous unsolved problems in computer science: the P versus NP problem.
-While it is known that P NP (intuitively, deterministic Turing machines are just a subclass of nondeterministic Turing machines that don't make use of their nondeterminism; or under the verifier definition, P is the class of problems whose polynomial time verifiers need only receive the empty string as their certificate), it is not known whether NP is strictly larger than P. If P=NP, then it follows that nondeterminism provides no additional computational power over determinism with regards to the ability to quickly find a solution to a problem; that is, being able to explore all possible branches of computation provides at most a polynomial speedup over being able to explore only a single branch.
+While it is known that (intuitively, deterministic Turing machines are just a subclass of nondeterministic Turing machines that don't make use of their nondeterminism; or under the verifier definition, P is the class of problems whose polynomial time verifiers need only receive the empty string as their certificate), it is not known whether NP is strictly larger than P. If P=NP, then it follows that nondeterminism provides no additional computational power over determinism with regards to the ability to quickly find a solution to a problem; that is, being able to explore all possible branches of computation provides at most a polynomial speedup over being able to explore only a single branch.
 Furthermore, it would follow that if there exists a proof for a problem instance and that proof can be quickly be checked for correctness (that is, if the problem is in NP), then there also exists an algorithm that can quickly construct that proof (that is, the problem is in P).[6]
-However, the overwhelming majority of computer scientists believe that P NP,[7] and most cryptographic schemes employed today rely on the assumption that P NP.[8]
+However, the overwhelming majority of computer scientists believe that ,[7] and most cryptographic schemes employed today rely on the assumption that .[8]

-EXPTIME and NEXPTIME edit
+EXPTIME and NEXPTIME

 EXPTIME (sometimes shortened to EXP) is the class of decision problems solvable by a deterministic Turing machine in exponential time and NEXPTIME (sometimes shortened to NEXP) is the class of decision problems solvable by a nondeterministic Turing machine in exponential time.
 Or more formally,